Skip to main content

 • Take medications that affect heart rate or blood pressure

 The initial cold shock triggers a temporary spike in heart rate and blood pressure.
-For healthy individuals, this is a beneficial stress response.
-For people with underlying cardiovascular conditions, it requires medical guidance.
+For most healthy people, that is a normal part of the response.
+If you have an underlying cardiovascular condition, get your doctor's input before you start.

 Experience Cold Plunge at Our Showroom

-The research is compelling, but reading about cold plunge and experiencing it are two very different things.
+Reading about cold plunge and actually stepping into one are two different things.
 We carry the Vigor cold plunge at our showrooms in Tyler and Longview.
-Come see it, ask questions, and learn how it can fit into your wellness routine.
+Come see it, ask questions, and figure out how it fits into your wellness routine.

-If you are already a hot tub or sauna owner, ask us about setting up a contrast therapy protocol.
-It is the most powerful wellness combination we have seen in 40 years of business — and that is saying something.
+If you already own a hot tub or sauna, ask us about setting up a contrast therapy routine.
+It is one of the best combinations we have seen in 40 years of doing this, and that is saying something.

 Family-owned since 1986.
 We have been helping East Texas families feel better for four decades.
 The tools have evolved, but the mission has not.